I have to admit that, until sometime in 1999, I thought one needed a Windows or Unix or Linux system to connect with the Internet.

 I knew that most of the early Internet software was first written for Unix.
 What I didn't realize at the time was that much of this software got "ported" to or rewritten for DOS.
 I now understand that Winsock was developed only after this had been going on for a few years.
 Of course, once Winsock(s) started working well, much of that porting from Unix was redirected from DOS to Windows.

 Most DOS Internet software uses a Packet Driver.
 This may consist of an Ethernet adapter card's device driver.
 Or, it may be software emulating an Ethernet device driver while performing the PPP protocol through a serial port or modem.
 PPP is now universally used for dial-up Internet access.
-Connecting with the Internet from a DOS system is definitely a practical option that has been available for twenty years.
+Connecting with the Internet from a DOS system is definitely a practical option that has been available for over twenty years.

 The DOS Packet Driver interface is much lower level than the Windows